-Finance flows into the preservation and restoration of nature have failed to rally in the year since the Global Biodiversity Framework was agreed in December 2022.
-Significant public and private sector funding will be required to realize the targets agreed in Montreal.
-This Biodiversity Finance Factbook aims to kickstart and frame discussions on current finance flows, where funding should be prioritized and how to make this happen.
+The Global Biodiversity Framework, agreed in December, could make a meaningful contribution to halting and reversing biodiversity loss.
+But significant funding will be required to realize the targets.
+The Biodiversity Finance Factbook aims to kickstart and frame discussions on current finance flows, where funding should be prioritized and how to make this happen.

-- The COP28 edition of the Biodiversity Finance Factbook updates our initial analysis released in 1H 2023.
-Where possible, data has been updated to show progress made in 2023. - Current biodiversity financial flows amount to some \$166 billion per year, with the lion's share comprising domestic government spend.
-A six-fold increased is needed by 2030, according to estimates. - The required spend is roughly one seventh the annual cost of building a net-zero emissions energy system and is far less than the anticipated economic costs of biodiversity loss: conservative estimates see global GDP trimmed by \$2.7 trillion a year by 2030. - Some 73% of the sum needed by 2030 is to sustainably manage productive land- and seascapes, with the biggest amount allocated to transitioning the agricultural sector to conservation practices in croplands.
+- Current biodiversity financial flows amount to some \$166 billion per year, with the lion's share comprising domestic government spend. - This leaves a gap of roughly \$830 billion between current annual biodiversity financing and what's needed by 2030.
+While this may be a huge sum, that is roughly the same size as the global tobacco product market (in 2022). - More importantly, it is far less than the anticipated economic costs of biodiversity loss: global GDP could be \$2.7 trillion a year lower than projected levels by 2030, even by conservative estimates. - Some 73% of the sum needed by 2030 is to sustainably manage productive land- and seascapes, with the biggest amount allocated to transitioning the agricultural sector to conservation practices in croplands.